yomarguti/codestream/atom/README.md

 * Your primary interaction with CodeStream is in the IDE, but there will also be a web component to the service that will include settings, profile and administration.
 All of that is in the works.
 * Since we don’t have settings yet, you won’t have control over your email notifications.
 You can read our [guide to CodeStream notifications](https://help.codestream.com/hc/en-us/articles/360000327691-Guide-to-CodeStream-notifications), but the key thing is that if you want to turn emails off, just get in touch with us and we’ll take care of it for you.
 * Similarly, you don't yet have the ability to upload a headshot.
-For now, if you have a Gravatar we’ll pull that it, otherwise we just create a default headshot for you using your initials.
+For now, if you have a [Gravatar](https://en.gravatar.com/) we’ll pull that in, otherwise we just create a default headshot for you using your initials.

 # Requirements